What’s the link between nutrition and recovery?

 - Reduce caffeine consumption overall.
 It can worsen symptoms such as insomnia and anxiety.

-- Talk about food addictions, which can develop as a result of binge eating during addictions.
+- Learn about and beware of food addictions, which can develop as a result of binge eating during addictions.

-- Detox is especially worrisome because of the significant depletion of nutrients.
-Work closely with medical professionals to restore health during and immediately after detox.
+- Work closely with medical professionals to restore health during and immediately after detox.

 Treatment Recovery Programs Offer Support Along the Way

-There is help available for those who are struggling with drug and alcohol abuse.
-And, when you work with the team at Ranch at Dove Tree, you gain insight into whole-body health, including the important role that nutrition plays.
-Our treatment centers offer nutritional meal plans and guidance to help you on this journey.
+When you work with the team at Ranch at Dove Tree, you gain insight into whole-body health, including the important role that nutrition plays.
+Our treatment center offers nutritional meal plans and guidance to help you on this journey.
 It starts with a strong detox recovery program and spans the rest of your stay with us.

 Drug Use and Your Health.
 National Institute on Drug Abuse.